 The tempest in a teacup over Marukame dropping QR Code cashless payments at some restaurant locations turned out to be parent company Toridoll Holdings updating their POS system.
 QR Code support will return with the same cashless payment lineup supported at all locations.

 In a recent installment, “The Cashless Transaction fee paradox” he discusses the complex Japanese cashless transaction fee landscape.
-Actually it’s complex everywhere because listed transaction fees are not necessarily what merchants end up paying.
+Actually it’s complex everywhere because listed transaction fees are not what merchants end up paying.
 It’s an ever changing game of negotiation.
 And it’s a shell game of POS equipment rentals, extra software services and consumable gotchas like paper receipt printer rolls.

 As Suzuki san points out there are basic transaction infrastructure processing costs associated with the NTT Data ‘Credit and Finance Information Switching System’ (CAFIS) backbone and gateway.
 There are newer players such as the SMBC, Visa Japan, GMO co-venture stera payment network that bypass CAFIS altogether.
 NTT DATA announced a new lower CAFIS fee structure today that reduces processing fees for small transactions and counters the stera move.
 The lower CAFIS fees should benefit a lot of smaller payment network players.